junxit/us-congress-bills-110/metadata.md

 - 2007-05-21 — Mr. Frank (MA) moved to suspend the rules and pass the bill, as amended.
 - 2007-05-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 16, 1 Present (Roll no. 384). (text: CR H5477-5480)
 - 2007-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 16, 1 Present (Roll no. 384).(text: CR H5477-5480)
+- 2007-05-22 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.